cbdevnet/midimonster/README.md

 * Translate MIDI Control Changes into Notes
 * Translate MIDI Notes into ArtNet
 * Translate OSC messages into MIDI
+* Use an OSC app as a simple lighting controller via ArtNet

 ## Usage